 Compact and Portable:

 Another impressive feature of the 35mm lens is its portability and compact size.
-You can carry around without feeling the impact of weight.
+You can carry it around without feeling the impact of weight.

 The disadvantage of using a 35mm lens